martina01natali/SWB_WCM_Model/TASKS_MAIN.md

 [#] #=priority in linspace(0,5) (decreasing)

 ## General
+- [ ] automatic loading of aux functions and template plots
 - [ ] temporal resolution of your data IN EVERY SINGLE CODE
-- [x] [biblio research] bounds for WCM with CR --> check Notion under Master Thesis/WCM
-- [x] orbit normalization (simple mean bias elimination) --> ref.
-Mladenova 2013, code: Sigma_norm
 - [ ] build database (.csv) of satellite SM products (to aggregate sources in a single place)
-- [x] check data on IRRINET (ask Matteo): missing data in 2020, 2018 (possible to have only 2 irrigation events?), must check diario di campo with CER people
 - [ ] check data in diario di campo (ask Matteo, CER)
 - [ ] tillage periods? (ask Matteo, CER)
-- [x] extend period in sigma0 normalization (download all data from starting date of satellite up until now)
 - [ ] Comparison with literature
 - [ ] Consider different vegetation indices (e.g. cr, Vegetation Water Content, LAI from S2 (see mail Domenico & TerraScope))
 - [ ] Do the analysis over a longer time period (2017-2020) and so collect precipitation, EPOT, irrigation and crop data for 2018 and 2019 in Budrio...TEST
 - [ ] check out fisher information
 - [x] check out KGE definition
+- [x] [biblio research] bounds for WCM with CR --> check Notion under Master Thesis/WCM
+- [x] orbit normalization (simple mean bias elimination) --> ref.
+Mladenova 2013, code: Sigma_norm
+- [x] check data on IRRINET (ask Matteo): missing data in 2020, 2018 (possible to have only 2 irrigation events?), must check diario di campo with CER people
+- [x] extend period in sigma0 normalization (download all data from starting date of satellite up until now)

 ## Other products
 - [ ] Comparison THEIA, RT1 with OBSERVED and compare goodness with our model